FoxxMD/context-mod/docs/examples/advancedConcepts/flowControl.md

     checks:
       - name: MyCheck
         # ...
-        postTrigger: stop # CM will NOT process MySecondCheck OR MySecondRun.
+        postTrigger: stop # if Check is triggered CM will NOT process MySecondCheck OR MySecondRun.
 The activity is "done" being processed at this point
       - name: MySecondCheck
         # ...